 By using the ONVIF protocol, those devices can communicate among themselves, so the customer will have more freedom of choice.

-Let's suppose you have a NVR (Network Video Recorder) from Bosch and want to use IP cameras from Hikvision but they are not directly compatible since their protocol are different, so you need to bring a common protocol that both devices work with to make everything work seamless.
+Let's suppose you have an NVR (Network Video Recorder) from Bosch and want to use IP cameras from Hikvision but they are not directly compatible since their protocol is different, so you need to bring a common protocol that both devices work with to make everything work seamless.

 Just like English is the universal language for humans to communicate, ONVIF is the universal protocol for IP security system devices.